The Grande Prairie RCMP Detachment provides a variety of services to the community. Expand each section to learn more:

 Rural members provide service to the communities surrounding the Grande Prairie Area

-The Rural Section of the RCMP consists of both the Grande Prairie and Beaverlodge detachments which are integrated in order to provide better service to Grande Prairie and the surrounding communities.
+The Rural Section of the RCMP provides services to Grande Prairie County and the surrounding communities.

 They are responsible the rural area including Clairmont, Sexsmith, Teepee Creek, Bezanson, Debolt, Crooked Creek, Grovedale and the surrounding communities.